 Startups have a very particular atmosphere and working at one is entirely unlike working anywhere else.
 Because of what we do, we come into contact with a lot of exciting, fresh companies.
 To give job seekers a better insight, we thought we’d showcase some of our favourites and show what it’s like to work at a startup.

 We recently received an email telling us “Thank you for the awesome website.”
-That email was from Julie Murat, who started a new job as Head of Operations at Bridge for Billions (a crowdsourced incubator).
+That email was from Julie Murat, who started a new job as Head of Operations at Bridge for Billions (an online incubator for early-stage entrepreneurs).
 And she was thanking us because she found her new job through Taledo.
 Flattered, we were interested to hear more about Julie’s story.

 Tell us a little bit about yourself.
 What’s your background?